lyokha/hl/README.md

 $obj->Process( \$string );
 ```

-Currently `term` and `term−debug` tagtypes are supported.
+Currently `term` and `term-debug` tagtypes are supported.
 If tagtype
 is `term` then boundaries of found patterns will be enclosed in
-terminal color escape sequence tags, if tagtype is `term−debug` then
+terminal color escape sequence tags, if tagtype is `term-debug` then
 they will be marked by symbolic sequences.

 ### DESCRIPTION